OWASP/QRLJacking/README.md

 # Vulnerable Web Applications and Services

 There is a lot of well-known web applications and Services which are vulnerable to this attack till the date we wrote this paper.
-Some examples include, but not limited to:
+Here's some examples (that we have reported) include but not limited to:

 ### Chat Applications:
-WhatsApp

-WeChat

-Line

-Weibo

-QQ Instant Messaging
+WhatsApp, WeChat, Line, Weibo, QQ Instant Messaging

 ### Mailing Services:

-QQ Mail (Personal and Business Corporate)
+QQ Mail (Personal and Business Corporate), Yandex Mail

-Yandex Mail

 ### eCommerce:

-Alibaba

-Aliexpress

-Taobao

-Tmall

-1688.com

-Alimama

-Taobao Trips
+Alibaba, Aliexpress, Taobao, Tmall, 1688.com, Alimama, Taobao Trips

 ### Online Banking:

-AliPay

-Yandex Money

-TenPay
+AliPay, Yandex Money, TenPay

 ### Passport Services “Critical”: